4 Times to Call a Residential Electrician to Service Your Bay Area Home

 Certified home electricians are trained in understanding the power and structural needs of running new electrical wires throughout your home.
 Improper wiring could lead to fires, electrocution, and overloading the circuit which will continually trip your breaker.
 With the help of electrical experts like Schafer Electric you’ll be able to have peace of mind that the electrical installation is done safely and correctly.

-4. Talk to A Residential Electrician When Installing A Standby Generator
+4. Talk to A Professional When Installing A Standby Generator

 To combat power issues and reduce the risk of wildfires, the northern Bay Area is prone to annual PG&E power outages.
 Many homeowners and businesses throughout these areas have since turned to installing standby generators to ensure their power remains on.
 Outages can last for multiple days, leaving you without household basics such as your appliances, lights, air conditioners, or even medical life-support systems.
 In the event of a power outage a standby generator automatically switches on restoring your home’s electricity.

 If your home already has a standby backup generator, or you are looking to invest in one before the next planned PG&E shut offs, the residential electricians at Shafer Electric are here to help.
 Our team can help determine the best type of residential generator for your home, usage requirements, and budget.
 We also provide annual maintenance inspections, servicing, and emergency support to ensure your residential standby generator is always ready to run when you need it most.

-Contact the Licensed Residential Electricians at Schafer Electric to Service Your Northern Bay Area Home
+Contact the Professional Residential Electrician at Schafer Electric to Service Your Northern Bay Area Home

 Safety is an essential step when considering electrical changes and updates to your home or business.
 Contact Schafer Electric’s residential electricians for a free estimate for all your electrical needs.